bsv-blockchain/gitbook-poc-solutions/README.md

 Welcome to our centralized repository for Proof of Concept (POC) solutions.
 This space provides structured documentation for both business stakeholders and technical teams.

+> **Note**: This catalog represents a subset of BSVA's  portfolio.
+Many are still in development and not all are documented in this GitBook yet.
+BSVA is continuously incorporating new additions to expand the catalog.

 ## Purpose

 This hub serves as a single source of truth for all Demo solutions, offering: